NexPlayer/Android-SDK/advanced.md

 | fontColor | The color to be used for caption preview text.                                                                                |
 | opacity   | The opacity of the preview text as an integer, from 0 to 255, where 0 is completely transparent and 255 is completely opaque. |

-#### void setFonts ( Typeface normType,Typeface boldType,Typeface italicType,Typeface boldItalicType)
+#### void setFonts (Typeface normType, Typeface boldType, Typeface italicType, Typeface boldItalicType)

 This method sets the fonts to be used for caption preview text.